 Getting it right takes a lot of planning and research.
 It’s important to have a sense of how things should work for both course administrators and students.
 You don’t want to discover that you’ve overlooked some key components after the website launches.

 Before you take the plunge, check out our tips for building online courses with WordPress.
 We’ll provide you with a list of things to consider – right from the very start.

 The first step in this journey is to establish some basic characteristics of your online courses.
 These are the foundational blocks from which to build.

-Figuring out this portion is critical, as it informs just about everything that comes afterwards.
-Choosing the right plugins, web hosting and custom functionality are just a few of the items hanging in the balance.
+Figuring out this portion is critical, as it informs just about everything that comes afterward.
+Choosing the right plugins, web hosting, and custom functionality are just a few of the items hanging in the balance.

 Let’s take a look at a few pieces of that foundation:

 Do you want to offer online courses for free, or will you charge money for them?
 This is a fairly basic question – but still important.